2. Synchronize time across the cluster

 Edit the

-fileAdd the following line to the NTP configuration file
+fileAdd the following line to the Chrony configuration file

 And remove or comment all other